Leaching and percolation tests

 There is no statistical relationship between the variability and the concentration.

-The situation is worse for the accelerated (8 hours rather than 24 hours) and with low test portion mass related to grain size less of the accelerated percolation test EN 16637-3.
-Material is submitted to upward flow of deionized water in a column.
+The situation is worse for the accelerated (8 hours residence time of water in the column rather than 24 hours in the batch leaching tests EN12457 and in the waste column test EN14405) and with low test portion mass related to grain size less of the accelerated percolation test EN 16637-3.
+That test is derived from the waste test EN 14405, but with a « compromise » of coarser material and lower residence time of the water in the column.

-Figure 4 a, b, c and d: CVr and CVR of the accelerated percolation test of construction materials are high and not function of the concentration of the elements (upper figures), neither of the liquid-to-solid fraction (mid figures), nor of the sample (lower figure – three samples, for each sample left column CVr, right column CVR) (validation data of prEN 16637-3)
+Figure 4 a, b, c, d and e: CVr and CVR of the accelerated percolation test of construction materials are high and not function of the concentration of the elements (upper figures), neither of the liquid-to-solid fraction (mid figures), nor of the sample (lower figure – three samples, for each sample left column CVr, right column CVR) (validation data of prEN 16637-3)

 Experiments indicates that this last point is critical since there are colloids and nanoparticles in the leachates, representing from 0 to 100% of the element fraction in the leachate.
 Numerous authors have documented that point.